GrahamDumpleton/mod_wsgi/docs/user-guides/access-control-mechanisms.rst

 'wsgi.errors' object for the purposes of logging error messages associated with the request.

-Any configuration defined by !SetEnv directives is not passed in the 'environ' dictionary because doing so would allow users to override the configuration specified in such a way from a '.htaccess' file.
+Any configuration defined by SetEnv directives is not passed in the 'environ' dictionary because doing so would allow users to override the configuration specified in such a way from a '.htaccess' file.
 Configuration should as a result be placed into the script file itself.

-By default the access checking code is executed in context of the first interpreter created by Python, ie., '%{GLOBAL}', and always in the Apache child processes, never in a daemon process.
+By default the access checking code is executed in the context of the main Python interpreter, ie., '%{GLOBAL}', and always in the Apache child processes, never in a daemon process.
 The interpreter used can be overridden using the 'application-group' option to the script directive.